bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cshapes.md

 The default system palette includes several colors whose indexes have been set up so they may be referenced by descriptive constant names.
-The constants are members of the enumerated type Color, the most common shown in Table 24-1.
+The constants are members of the enumerated type **Color**, the most common shown in Table 24-1.
 Thus, instead of having to remember that the index 02 means green, the constant C_GREEN can be passed to the appropriate color setting command.